ON SAYING GOODBYE

 Goodbyes that I remember:

 I remember the first time I left home as a little girl.
 It was just for a week, to go to camp.
 But I was a home body and did not want to leave my mama.
 I cried and cried.
 I wanted to go, but wanted to stay at the same time.
-I had a good time and in fact, that was the week I asked Jesus to be my Savior.
+I had a good time and in fact, that was the week I became a believer and knew that Jesus was my Savior.
 So that turned out to be one of the best good byes ever!
 Thankfully, I did get to come home again.

 Other times I said short goodbyes to Mom and Dad if they went away for a trip.
 I remember my dad going on a couple of business trips – oh, I did not like that, but I always looked forward to his return and he always brought us a special little gift.